lumeland/lume.land/docs/advanced/deployment.md

 ## Surge

-[Surge](https://surge.sh/) is a CLI-based static web publishing host with unlimited sites and custom domain.
-To upload your site on Surge, you need to install first the CLI tool with `npm install --global surge`.
+[Surge](https://surge.sh/) is a CLI-based static web publishing host with unlimited sites and custom domain support.
+To upload your site on Surge, you need to first install the CLI tool with `npm install --global surge`.
 Then, in the `_dest` directory, run `surge` to login/register and upload the site.